grame-cncm/libmusicxml/src/utilities/oah/oahREADME.md

         This allows for mixed options and arguments in any order, à la GNU;
       - the API function such as musicxmlfile2lilypond(), in an options vector.

-  - oahElement is the super-class of all options types, including groups and subgroups.
+  - oahElement is the super-class EXP of all options types, including groups and subgroups.
     It contains a short name and a long name, as well as a decription.
     Short and long names can be used and mixed at will in the command line and in option vectors (API),